Site Specific: Warsaw Central Square

 A-A Collective - Warsaw, Poland, 2017-2025

-There’s is perhaps a similar reticence present in the new landscape architecture.
-This is partly to do with the need to accommodate a hugely varied range and scale of activities within the square bit also, it feels, to avoid the becoming yet another ‘spectacle’ in this highly charged and scrutinised public space.
+The comparative muteness of the MSN building is perhaps echoed in a similar reticence expressed in the design of the new square; this is partly explained by a need to accommodate a hugely varied range and scale of activities within the square but also, perhaps, enables it to avoid becoming yet another ‘spectacle’ in itself.
+The newly made urban landscape mixes planting with an aura of ‘ruination’ which gently disrupts, but potentially also heals, this highly charged and scrutinised public space.

 Newly planted trees, reflecting pools, lawns and paving in the new Warsaw Central Square.